mdavids/rfc/content/draft-davids-forsalereg-19.md

 Such services are of limited value when the domain name is not available for purchase, but they may be beneficial for domain names that are explicitly marked as for sale.

-This specification defines a simple method to ascertain whether a domain name, although registered, is available for purchase.
+This specification defines a simple method to explicitly signal that a domain name, although registered, is available for purchase.
 It enables a domain name holder to add a reserved underscored leaf node name [@!RFC8552] in the zone, indicating that the domain name is for sale.
 The indicator can be turned on and off at will and, moreover, it is immediately deployable and does not require significant changes in existing